mhmitas/a9-real-estate-residential-client/README.md

 - React Hook form,
 - Swiper slider

+### To get a local copy up and running, follow these simple steps.
 Ensure you have the following installed:
 - [Node.js](https://nodejs.org/) (v14 or higher)
 - [npm](https://www.npmjs.com/)